SAS-DHRH/dhcc-toolkit/content/toolkit/teaching.md

 ### The Digital Sustainability Game

 This is a card-based game, loosely based on the contents of the DHCC Toolkit.
 A [guide to running a DHCC Workshop based on the Sustainability Card Game can be viewed here](https://github.com/SAS-DHRH/dhcc-toolkit/blob/main/static/2025-01_DHCC_Sustainability-Card-Game-Workshop.pdf).
 The [cards can be viewed here](https://drive.google.com/file/d/1VFoeZn7GrryuSp2gGgEWF4S6ALlhueNu/view?usp=drive_link), and the [rules here](https://docs.google.com/document/d/1Wc1cLBB-Pwl8qLGnZ9X0qvcul0hCGmWxQf0iQAtJqCs/edit?usp=sharing).
 Players take the roles of organisations competing (and perhaps collaborating) to become more digitally sustainable.
-Two hours, and 3-10 participants, is about right, although it is flexible: we've played it with groups of 15-20 too.
-If you'd like your own copy of the card deck, [get in touch](mailto:j.c.walton@sussex.ac.uk).
+Two hours, and 3-10 participants, is about right, although it is flexible: we've often played it with groups of 15-20, and (with a lot of adaptation) even more.
+If you'd like your own copy of the card deck, [that may be possible](mailto:j.c.walton@sussex.ac.uk).

-Please also feel free to contribute to the [Digital Sustainability Game Handbook](https://docs.google.com/document/d/1PSzEE1qd_1yhgVyKkhAp7upH3Mm5eMsmjz_SA2nC6fM/edit?usp=sharing), a work-in-progress.
+Please also feel free to contribute to the [Digital Sustainability Game Handbook](https://docs.google.com/document/d/1PSzEE1qd_1yhgVyKkhAp7upH3Mm5eMsmjz_SA2nC6fM/edit?usp=sharing), a crowdsourced work-in-progress.

 These cards can also be used in other learning activities.
 For example: